JustinHoyt/sdl_ios_guides/docs/Getting Started/Understanding Permissions/index.md

 ```

 ### Additional HMI State Information
-If you want more detail about the current state of your SDL app, you can also monitor the audio streaming state and get notifications when something blocks the main screen of your app.
+If you want more detail about the current state of your SDL app you can monitor the audio streaming state as well as get notifications when something blocks the main screen of your app.

 #### Audio Streaming State
 The Audio Streaming State informs your app whether any currently streaming audio is audible to user (`AUDIBLE`) or not (`NOT_AUDIBLE`).
 A value of `NOT_AUDIBLE` means that either the application's audio will not be audible to the user, or that the application's audio should not be audible to the user (i.e. some other application on the mobile device may be streaming audio and the application's audio would be blended with that other audio).